Combustion Chamber Definition and Meaning

 When you think about what makes an engine run, the combustion chamber is where it all happens.
 It’s the place where fuel mixes with air, lights up, and turns into the energy that powers your car.

-This process goes through several steps: taking in air and fuel, compressing them, igniting the mix, and getting rid of the exhaust.
+This process involves several steps: absorbing air and fuel, compressing them, igniting the mix, and removing the exhaust.
 Each step is crucial for the engine to work well and save fuel.

 But how does the design of a combustion chamber impact these steps?
 And why is its efficiency so important for today’s engines?